YEBADI/oncomatic/TCGA_pipeline/README.md

 ### Not useful
-- submitter_id = seems unecessary to use this
+- submitter_id = appears to be identical to the patient barcode value
 - last_known_disease_status = all not reported
 - classification_of_tumor = not reported
 - primary_diagnosis = not sure why these are all c50.9 since tissue of origin is varied